Edge Intersection Graphs of L-Shaped Paths in Grids: Properties of -EPG graphs

 \section{Properties of $B_1$-EPG graphs}

-Let $\mathcal{P}$ be a collection of nontrivial simple paths on a grid $\mathcal{G}$.
+Let $\mathcal{P}$ be a collection of nontrivial simple paths on a rectilinear grid $\mathcal{G}$.
+(The end-points of each path are grid points.)
 The \textit{edge intersection graph} $EPG(\mathcal{P})$ has a vertex $v$ for each path $P_v \in \mathcal{P}$ and two vertices are adjacent in $EPG(\mathcal{P})$ if the corresponding paths in $\mathcal{P}$ share an edge of $\mathcal{G}$.
 For any grid edge $e$, the set of paths containing $e$ is a clique in $EPG(\mathcal{P})$; such a clique is called an \textit{edge-clique} \cite{Gol2009}.
 A \textit{claw} in a grid consists of three grid edges meeting at a grid point.
-The set of paths which contain two of the three edges of a claw is a clique; such a clique is called a \textit{claw-clique} \cite{Gol2009} (see figure~\ref{fig:edgeclique}).
+The set of paths which contain two of the three edges of a claw is a clique; such a clique is called a \textit{claw-clique} \cite{Gol2009} (see Figure~\ref{fig:edgeclique}).

-\begin{lemma}[\cite{Gol2009}] Consider a $B_1$-EPG representation on a grid of a graph $G$.
-Every clique in $G$ corresponds to either an edge-clique or a claw clique. \end{lemma}
+\begin{lemma}[\cite{Gol2009}] Consider a $B_1$-EPG representation of a graph $G$.
+Every clique in $G$ corresponds to either an edge-clique or a claw-clique. \end{lemma}

-An \textit{asteroidal triple} (AT) is a set of three vertices such that for every pair, there is a path between them which avoids the neighbourhood of the other vertex.
+The \textit{neighborhood} $N(x)$ of a vertex $x$ is the set of vertices adjacent to $x$.
+A set of vertices is \textit{stable} if no two are adjacent.
+An \textit{asteroidal triple} (AT) is a stable set of size three such that for every pair, there is a path between them which avoids the neighborhood of the other vertex.